In brief

 First, the fundamentals.
 Once you understand these, you can mix a much wider range of colors than the package lineup gives you.

 Every color relationship starts with the color wheel.
-Here's what you need to know:
+The three categories below are the ones you need to keep straight when mixing custom colors.

-- Primary Colors: Red, Yellow, Blue - you can't mix these from other colors, so keep them in your clay stash
+- Primary Colors: Red, Yellow, and Blue.
+You cannot mix these from other colors, so keep them in your clay stash.

 - Secondary Colors: Orange (Red + Yellow), Green (Yellow + Blue), Purple (Blue + Red)